Richard K. Wilson, PhD

 Elaine Mardis, PhD

 Previously Drs.
-Wilson and Mardis led the McDonnell Genome Institute at Washington University, as one of only four genomics centers funded by the National Human Genome Research Institute.
-In 2008, their team became the first to use new DNA sequencing technology to compare the tumor DNA of a cancer patient with that same patient's normal tissue DNA, demonstrating that genetic differences between tumor and normal gene sequences could identify mutations driving cancer growth.
+Wilson and Mardis led the McDonnell Genome Institute at Washington University, which was one of only three genome centers funded by the NIH following completion of the Human Genome Project.
+In 2008, their team became the first to use new DNA sequencing technology to compare the tumor DNA of a cancer patient with that same patient's normal tissue DNA, demonstrating that whole genome sequencing (WGS) could identify the mutations driving cancer growth.
 This foundational work resulted in an international effort to decode cancer genomes and unlock their secrets to improve treatments and outcomes.

 Their foundational contributions to discovery research in pediatric genomics have been significant.
 Drs.
 Wilson and Mardis co-led the Pediatric Cancer Genome Project, which sequenced the genomes of more than 750 children with some of the most devastating cancers.